 - Sometimes when software deliverables are large ones, it is tough to determine the effort level required at the beginning of the software development lifecycle.

 - In agile methodology, documentation and designing take a back seat.

 - The decision making crucial for the development process comes with seniority and experience.
-Hence, freshers can hardly manage to find a place in agile software development process.
+Hence, freshers can hardly manage to find a place in the agile software development process.

-4. What kind of projects is suitable for the Agile methodology?
+4. What kind of projects is suitable for the Agile Methodology?

-The traditional methodology is suited for projects with predefined, clearly stated requirements while agile development methodology is suitable for projects with dynamic requirements where frequent changes in the product come up on regular basis.
+The traditional methodology is suited for projects with predefined, clearly stated requirements while agile development methodology is suitable for projects with dynamic requirements where frequent changes in the product come up on a regular basis.

 There are several types of agile development methodology.
 Scrum is one of the most popular and widely used agile methods.
 Other types of agile development methodology are; development like Crystal Methodology, DSDM(Dynamic Software Development Method), Feature-driven development(FDD), Lean software development and Extreme Programming(XP).

 Scrum teams usually have to work in iterations which are known as sprints which generally last up to two weeks to one month long while XP team works in the iteration that lasts for one or two weeks.